mu-semtech/ember-data-table/README.md

 }}
 ```

+Note: the filtering, sorting and pagination isn't done at the frontend.
+By including the `DataTableRouteMixin` each change in the `filter`, `sort` and `page` params will result in a new request to the backend.

+Have a look at [Customizing the data table](https://github.com/erikap/ember-data-table#customizing-the-data-table) to learn how you can customize the data table's header and body.

+## Data table component

+### Specification

-The following parameters are passed to the data-table:
+The following parameters can be passed to the data-table component:
 * `content`: a list of resources to be displayed in the table
 * `field`: names of the model fields to show as columns
 * `filter` (optional): current value of the text search